 Jud takes a “lifecycle” approach to advising clients on cyber and AI issues.
 His experience as a trial lawyer allows him to educate executive leaders and boards of directors on emerging technology risks in a way that is practical and understandable and supports their oversight and management duties.
 At the same time, Jud’s experience as a cyber and risk management consultant enables him to help technology leaders and operators anticipate and address critical AI and cybersecurity risks.
 When crises and incidents occur, Jud helps organizations respond and recover, serving as a “quarterback” who oversees external vendors and helps internal teams unify efforts across business functions.
 Jud also assures that a client's incident communications are optimized to maintain trust with customers and investors while reducing or avoiding legal risks.

-Jud’s service to clients has been recognized in rankings from Chambers & Partners, Legal 500, and Lawdragon, and he regularly speaks on cybersecurity and AI topics at conferences, symposia, and in the media.
+Jud’s expertise and service to clients have been recognized in rankings from Chambers & Partners, Legal 500, Lawdragon, and the Cybersecurity Docket’s Incident Response 50.
+Jud regularly shares his insights on cybersecurity and AI at conferences, symposia, and in the media.

 Jud serves on the legal advisory board of New York University’s Center for Cybersecurity, an interdisciplinary academic center addressing emerging cybersecurity and AI issues.